kevingopalan/vlm_communication/README.md

 `rosdep install -i --from-path src --rosdistro jazzy -y #Might switch to humble due to hardware`

 Now, run `colcon build --packages select vlm_communication --symlink-install`

+Before using this project, you will need to set your API key for Gemini.
+Run `export GEMINI_API_KEY=<Your api key here>`.
+Make sure to put in your API key to this command.

 If everything built successfully, congrats!
 Now run `source install/setup.bash` (still in the root of your workspace).
 Open a new terminal and run the same command.